Marie Jean Philip: Death

 Marie Philip died on September 24, 1997, of a pulmonary embolism.

 Legacy

 Northeastern University created the National Marie Jean Philip ASL Poetry, ASL Storytelling and Deaf Art Competition in 1997.

-The Learning Center named their new Elementary School the Marie Jean Philip Elementary Building in May 2002.
-On April 8, 2015, The Learning Center for the Deaf announced that beginning September 1, 2015, the PreK-12th grade program would be named the Marie Philip School.
-An icon within the Deaf community, Marie Jean Philip was a pioneer in the bilingual-bicultural movement, and a legendary advocate for the education of Deaf children around the world.
-Here at home, Marie was a beloved teacher, advisor, mentor, mediator, counselor, and friend.
-Identifying the PreK-12 program as the Marie Philip School gives the school a unique identity.
+In May 2002, The Learning Center named their new elementary school the Marie Jean Philip Elementary Building; in 2015, they named their PreK-12th grade program the Marie Philip School.

 "Marie was one of the most instrumental deaf people in the world," said Michael Bello, executive director of the Learning Center for Deaf Children in Framingham, a school where Philip pioneered many programs.